jina-ai/clip-as-service/README.md

 ##### **Q:** Can I run it in python 2?

 **A:** Server side no, client side yes.
 This is based on the consideration that python 2.x might still be a major piece in some tech stack.
 Migrating the whole downstream stack to python 3 for supporting `bert-as-service` can take quite some effort.
-On the other hand, setting up a server is just a one-time thing, which can be even [run in a docker container](#run-bert-service-on-nvidia-docker).
-To reduce the migration cost and ease the integration, we support python 2 on the client side so that you can directly use `BertClient` as a part of your python 2 downstream tech stack, whereas the server side should always be hosted with python 3.
+On the other hand, setting up `BertServer` is just a one-time thing, which can be even [run in a docker container](#run-bert-service-on-nvidia-docker).
+To ease the integration, we support python 2 on the client side so that you can directly use `BertClient` as a part of your python 2 project, whereas the server side should always be hosted with python 3.

 ## Benchmark

+The primary goal of benchmarking is to test the scalability and the speed of this service, which is crucial for using it in a dev/prod environment.
 Benchmark was done on Tesla M40 24GB, experiments were repeated 10 times and the average value is reported.

 To reproduce the results, please run
 ```bash